 3.2.4 Consistent Identification: (Level AA) Components that have the same functionality within a set of Web pages are identified consistently.

-Satisfied always Snap web questionnaire components are consistent and have the same functionality on each page.
-E.g. A Next button text is the same on each page in the questionnaire.
+Snap web questionnaire components are consistent and have the same functionality on each page.
+E.g., A Next button text is the same on each page in the questionnaire.

 3.2.5 Change on Request: (Level AAA) Changes of context are initiated only by user request or a mechanism is available to turn off such changes.

-Satisfied by being not applicable Links inserted in the Normal version of a web questionnaire open in another window.
-This is because once the survey has been left the back button cannot be relied upon to restore the answers and location within the survey correctly, when the respondent wishes to complete the survey.
+Links inserted in the Normal version of a web questionnaire open in another window.
+This is because once the survey has been left, the back button cannot be relied upon to restore the answers and location within the survey correctly when the respondent wishes to complete the survey.
 Plain versions of Snap web questionnaires always open links in the same window.

-Input Assistance: help users avoid and correct mistakes
+Guideline 3.3 Input Assistance: Help users avoid and correct mistakes.

 3.3.1 Error Identification: (Level A) If an input error is automatically detected, the item that is in error is identified and the error is described to the user in text.